icure/medtech-docs/sdks/how-to/how-to-authenticate-a-user/index.md

 | authProcessByEmailId | Identifier of the authentication by email process.
 See next section to know more about it        |
 | authProcessBySmsId   | Identifier of the authentication by SMS process.
 See next section to know more about it          |

-As Daenaerys needs to be identified as a patient, you will have to provide the `patientAuthProcessByEmailId` as a authProcessByEmailId and `patientAuthProcessBySmsId` as a authProcessBySmsId.
+Since Daenaerys is a patient, you will have to provide the `patientAuthProcessByEmailId` as a authProcessByEmailId and `patientAuthProcessBySmsId` as a authProcessBySmsId.

 :::info

-If Daenaerys was a doctor, you would instead provide the `hcpAuthProcessByEmailId` as a authProcessByEmailId and `hcpAuthProcessByEmailId` as a authProcessBySmsId.
+If Daenaerys was a doctor, you would instead provide the `hcpAuthProcessByEmailId` as authProcessByEmailId and `hcpAuthProcessByEmailId` as authProcessBySmsId.

 :::

-## Starting the authentication process
+### Starting the authentication process
 In iCure, you can authenticate either by email, either by SMS.
 Therefore, you will have to ask Daenaerys to provide at least an email or a mobile phone when authenticating.